 What are the conclusions after the first external shock to Euroland for monetary policy?
 First, one could be satisfied with the actual policy reaction by the ECB.
 Second - and this position is preferred here - one could look for ways to optimize monetary policy.
 In order to mitigate the oil price shock, monetary policy could have reacted not only to total ("headline") HICP inflation but to "core" inflation.
-This would also be consistent with the second pillar of the "two pillar" strategy, namely to broadly analyze all price developments.
+This would also be consistent with the second pillar of the "two pillar" strategy, namely a broad analysis of all price developments.
 By sticking only to headline inflation - because its rate already overshot the self-declared target of 2% (see figure 3) - monetary policy was too tight during the past two years.

 How should the monetary policy stance be evaluated?
-In practice this is often done by many NCBs (for an overview of the different approaches and problems associated, see Gerlach-Smets, 2000) as well as by private banks with the so-called Monetary Conditions Index (MCI).
+In practice this is often done by many NCBs (for an overview of the different approaches and problems associated, see Gerlach-

+Smets, 2000) as well as by private banks with the so-called Monetary Conditions Index (MCI).
 The MCI combines the transmission of two channels of monetary policy: the interest rate and the exchange rate channel.
 The MCI represents the relative size of the interest rate and exchange rate impacts in a country on either output (real GDP) and inflation.
-A ratio of X to 1 implies that a change in the exchange rate by X percent has the equivalent impact as a 100 basis point change in the interest rate.
+A ratio of X to 1 implies that a change in the exchange rate by X percent has the equivalent impact to a 100 basis point change in the interest rate.
 Thus the larger the ratio the weaker is the relative impact of the exchange rate.
-Generally, large and relatively closed economies such as the where the $P_s$ are variables related to monetary policy actions (1,...,s) $A_j$ (j indicating the actions available: interest rates in levels, exchange rates in log form) and thought to affect demand (real GDP, Y) or inflation (p).
+Generally, large and relatively closed economies such as the USA or Japan are thought to have ratios of around 10 to 1 and very open (small) economies around 2 or 3 to 1 (see Mayes-Virén, 2000, p.
+201).
+The MCI is defined as where the P_s are variables related to monetary policy actions (1,...,s) A_j (j indicating the actions available: interest rates in levels, exchange rates in log form) thought to affect demand (real GDP, Y) or inflation (p).
 Thus there will be relationships of the form